Honda CR-V running costs and reliability

 What are the running costs?

-The Honda CR-V has a simple, all-hybrid drivetrain line-up.
-The plug-in version (e:PHEV) will be the cheapest to run, although the standard hybrid model (e:HEV) also delivers excellent fuel consumption in most driving conditions.
+The Honda CR-V has an all-hybrid drivetrain line-up.
+The plug-in version (e:PHEV) will be the cheapest to run if you can charge it regularly, but the standard hybrid model (e:HEV) also delivers excellent fuel consumption in most driving conditions.
+These are efficient vehicles, especially for large family SUVs that run on petrol.

-The e:PHEV is costlier to buy – and this is an expensive car ranging alongside the BMW X3 and Land Rover Discovery Sport – but the generous electric-only range of 51 miles and (laughable) claimed 353mpg combined fuel economy (we managed 45mpg in testing on a flat battery) make it an appealing car to run on the firm.
+The e:PHEV is costlier to buy but the generous electric-only range of 50 miles and (laughable) claimed 353mpg combined fuel economy make it an appealing company car in particular.
+Though the ability to cruise around on electric power is appealing to us as private drivers, too.

-Even so, the PHEV’s battery long range and efficient engine means it emits just 18g/km of CO2 – putting it in the 8% BIK tax bracket for company car users.
+Still, the PHEV’s battery long range and efficient engine means it officially emits just 18g/km of CO2 – putting it in the 8% BIK tax bracket for company car users.
+Much cheaper than the 151g/km self-charging version.

-Plugging the CR-V into a 7kW home charger will get you from 0-100% charge in around 2.5 hours thanks to a maximum charging rate of 6.8kW.
-It’s a comparatively large 17.7kWh battery pack, so it’s a shame it doesn’t have the capability of CCS rapid charging, but that will probably suit most drivers just fine.
+Plugging the CR-V into a 7kW home charger will get you from zero to 100% charge in around 2.5 hours thanks to a maximum charging rate of 6.8kW.
+It’s a comparatively large 17.7kWh battery pack, so it’s a shame it doesn’t have the capability of CCS rapid charging, but that will probably suit most owners just fine.

 Servicing and warranty

-It’s a shame though that Honda won’t back up this excellent reputation for building sturdy cars with a warranty to match it – like Toyota’s 10-year ‘Relax’ policy.
-The CR-V’s warranty is a comparatively ungenerous three years or 60,000 miles.
+It’s a shame though that Honda won’t back up this excellent reputation for building sturdy cars with a warranty to match it.
+Compared with the Toyota’s 10-year ‘Relax’ policy, the CR-V’s warranty is an ungenerous three years or 60,000 miles.
+Official Honda extended warranties are available, as are money-saving service plans.

 Reliability